snowdriftcoop/snowdrift/CONTRIBUTING.md

     by a .hs filepath to get suggestions for improving the Haskell code style.

 [^Windows]: If some Windows developers really want to continue working to make Snowdrift work fully under Windows, we will work with them.
-While Windows as a proprietary and privacy-invading OS works against the Snowdrift.coop mission, we still would prefer the option to work rather than not — although it is not our priority.
+As Windows is a proprietary and privacy-invading OS, it works against the Snowdrift.coop mission, but we still would prefer the option to work rather than not — although it is not our priority.
 Our [Build guide](BUILD.md) does have some instructions for working on Windows as far as we've figured out so far.